eukras/koinos/README.md

 * Biblical references in texts and databases, and
 * Classical and Koine Greek text in Unicode.

-Koinos means 'Common' in Ancient Greek.
+Κοινός means 'common' in Ancient Greek.
 This package contains a number of reusable services and utilities from the [Hexapla][hex] project.

 [hex]: http://hexap.la